FMarson/IADE-dissertation-guide/resources/systematic-literature-review.md

 ## Overview

-A Systematic Literature Review (SLR) is **required** for your dissertation.
+A Systematic Literature Review (SLR) is **advised** for your dissertation.
 It is a rigorous, methodical approach to identifying, evaluating, and synthesizing all relevant research on a specific topic.
 Unlike a regular literature review, an SLR follows a predefined protocol and must be reported using PRISMA guidelines.

 ## SLR Process